nnnwithnnn/StataTraining/about.md

 <img class="col one right" src="/StataTraining/img/IMG_9382_png.png">

 <br/>
 <h4> Narendra Singh</h4> is a trained self-taught data wizard.
-He currently workes in PMA2020 as Data Manager.He is also a runner,  photographer and Data data enthusiastic . <a href = "https://twitter.com/nnnwithnnn" target = "_blank">@nnnwithnnn</a>
+He currently workes in PMA2020 as Data Manager.
+He is implementing his IT programmings and technical skills in Public Health Research.
+He is fan of programming languages, Data Structure, Automation, Database and Machine Learning.<a> E-Mail: narendraa.singhshekhawat@gmail.com </a>

 <br/>